justinpombrio/tardigrade/ARCHITECTURE.md

 not about "recoverable" vs. "unrecoverable" errors: a (non-bug) error could be either recoverable or unrecoverable.)

-Tardigrade will _panic_ on bugs, because continuing in this case doesn't make much sense: we _know_ that there's a bug in the code.
-There's a good chance we can't attempt to continue because we're missing the data we were trying to construct, and even if we could continue it would be foolish to do so because invariants were violated and data is corrupt.
-When panicking the message may not be particularly friendly, because it is written not for the person writing Tardigrade code, but for the person (me) developing Tardigrade itself.
+Tardigrade will _panic_ on bugs because it's not safe (and not always even feasible) to continue running code when the code's assumptions have been violated.
+The panic messages are written for the person developing Tardigrade itself (me), and may not be particularly friendly to the person who wrote the Tardigrade code (e.g. it will have to talk about language internals).
 To be clear though: if Tardigrade is implemented correctly, it will not panic under any circumstances!
 Every call to `.unwrap()` etc. aims to be provably impossible to trigger from any possible input.

 In contrast, Tardigrade will return a _Result_ on errors.
 The error messages will be user friendly, because they're written to explain to the programmer what went wrong in their Tardigrade program.